 Also in the main street is the Lion’s Park with BBQs, public toilets and a children’s playground - a perfect place to take a break on your travels.
 Take a photo of yourself with our eagle's wings to support our local wildlife.

-Take a stroll around the trotting/walking track surrounded by open bushland in the Shadforth Reserve off Shiffner St. Or for a shorter walk, look at the plaques on our World War I Avenue of Honour in Cowslip St, then continue on and stroll around the developing wetlands at the Bush Nursing Centre.
+For a short walk, look at the plaques on our World War I Avenue of Honour in Cowslip and Orchid Sts, then continue on and stroll around the developing wetlands at the Bush Nursing Centre.

 Eat: Grab a coffee or light lunch at one of our cafes or dine at night at the Ellen Frances Hotel in Cowslip St.

-Shop: Drop in to Jacksons, our local produce store featuring local goodies, open Wednesday-Saturday.
-Visit our great Op Shop for a bargain or piece of history, or drop into the Antique store located in the historic Shire of Violet Town council office building, both open from Thursday to Saturday.
+Shop: Drop in to our local produce store featuring local goodies, open Wednesday-Saturday.
+Visit our great Op Shop for a bargain or piece of history, open from Thursday to Saturday.
 Our clothes shops, including one that features locally produced alpaca and sheep wool products, will welcome you.